ANNIZHENG/Annotation-Interface/README.md

 python3 server/main.py
 ```
-if you are using conda:
+or if you are using conda:

 ```
 conda config --append channels conda-forge